togwand/nixos/README.md

 4. Most used on all kinds of projects that use shell commands.
 5. Available on virtually all Linux systems.

 #### Manager
-A WIP simple and interactive NixOS manager menu which is packaged into my desktop environments
+A simple and interactive NixOS shell manager which is packaged into my desktop environments

 TODO:
-1. Finish the code for each submenu (flakes, git and iso pending)
+1. Upgrade help section and add manpage/documentation
+2. Make prettier somehow

 #### Installer
-A WIP fast and versatile NixOS installer which is packaged into my ISO environments
+A WIP fast insteractive NixOS installer which is packaged into my ISO environments

 TODO:
 1. Create a partition table (lsblk + read + fdisk or similar)